 How does a computer convert text into binary or 0's and 1's?

-Computers convert text and other data into binary by using an assigned ASCII value.
-Once the ASCII value is known that value can be converted into binary.
-In the following example, we take the word hope, and show how it is converted into binary that the computer understands.
+Computers convert text and other data into binary with an assigned ASCII (American Standard Code for Information Interchange) value.
+Once the ASCII value is known, that value can be converted to binary.
+In the following example, we take the word hope, and show how it is converted to binary that the computer understands.

 How does the computer convert binary back into text?

-When the computer needs to convert the binary data back into human-readable text, it's the reverse of the previously shown process.
-For example, a computer may convert the binary 01101000 into the decimal value 104 which it knows is the letter h using the ASCII standard conversion.
+When the computer needs to convert the binary data back to human-readable text, it's the reverse of the previously shown process.
+For example, a computer may convert the binary 01101000 to the decimal value 104 which it knows is the letter h using the ASCII standard conversion.
 Hence, you see the letter 'h' output to your computer's monitor.

-- See our ASCII page for a full breakdown of the ASCII standard.
+See our ASCII page for a chart for a full list of characters and their related decimal and binary values and further information about the ASCII standard.